company

 We never have enough time to do adequate testing; we rarely have clear requirements on which to base our tests; we battle for our own test environment, and we beg for robust software that works well enough for us to do meaningful testing.
 The list goes on.
 Our challenge is to ease our way through this minefield, so that we can maximise the time we spend adding value to the project, and reduce the time we spend responding to non-productive diversions.

 This paper will provide some strategies for meeting this challenge and achieving real value-added testing.
-It was presented to the AsiaSTAR conference in Sydney in July 2001, and to the EuroSTAR conference in Stockholm in November 2001.

 Link to top